 Thank you to Chai Kim and the whole Korean Association for their support of this phase.

-Feedback via Facebook has included comments such as: “It was lovely to see two of your table tennis tables in use when I walked past tonight.
-They brought life to an area that can feel a bit desolate and threatening after dark.”
-“Every time I go past they are all being used and people are waiting for a game.”
-“Such fun for all whether watching others play or having a go yourself.”
+Feedback via Facebook included comments such as: “It was lovely to see two of your table tennis tables in use when I walked past tonight.
+They brought life to an area that can feel a bit desolate after dark” and “Every time I go past they are being used and people are waiting for a game.”

-This phase has seen the organisation work with members of the Nigerian Canterbury Association to create a mancala board.
+Working with the Nigerian Canterbury Association we created a mancala board.
 Known as an Ayoayo in Nigeria, mancala is a game that involves moving pieces or seeds from ‘dishes’ usually carved into a piece of wood.